mdieudonne/ubitransport-api/README.md

 # ubi-transport-api
 ##Installation
-Prerequisite:
-sudo apt install make

-Clone the project and navigate to the project folder `docker-compose up -build`
+Clone the project and navigate to the project folder

 `cd ubitransport-api;`

-Run
-`docker-compose
-`make install`
+Install Make if not installed yet

+`sudo apt install make`

+Run `make start` to start docker containers

+Run `make install` to install dependencies, create database, update schema and load fixtures.

 ##Testing
-Run
-`make install`
+Run `make test`

+_Note that it will reset current dev database as it is using same docker containers._

 ## Usage
-Use the dedicated Vue.js app ubitransport-app
+**Use the dedicated Vue.js app ubitransport-app**
 Or Postman to test the routes

+## API Documentation
-A documentation of the routes can be found at: api/doc
+Documentation can be found at: localhost/api/doc

-The document is partial, it describes routes, expected params only and return codes with a quick description only.
-To be continued.